 Since physical contact is also a major concern for the spread of Covid-19, the ways in which healthcare professionals treated their patients throughout the pandemic changed.
 Like many other industries and programs, healthcare looked to remote technologies to keep a distance while still maintaining good care.
 Telehealth became a fine alternative for many of the nurses and other healthcare professionals who could see and speak with patients over the phone or via video call.
 You can read more about working in Telehealth and its benefits here.

-Settling Dust and Future Outlook
+Settling Dust and Future Outlook on Healthcare

 The world began to reach some sense of normalcy after the big lockdowns lifted and activities began to resume.
 Many of the bustling businesses that took advantage of the new demands realized a shift in consumer habits and government support.
 Healthcare throughout the pandemic was no different.
 Much of the demand, particularly in clinics and pandemic-centric facilities, began decreasing as infection rates slowed and vaccinations proliferated in the public.